 Chocolate Pound Cake tastes like a cross between a brownie and a piece of chocolate cake.
 This rich chocolate cake is so simple but so good!

-My husband described it perfectly when he said that it tastes like a cross between chocolate cake and a brownie.
+It tastes like a cross between a piece of chocolate cake and a brownie.
 It’s moist and chocolaty and a little dense without being dry or heavy.

 It also has a light, shiny crust that’s similar to the top of a brownie.